Tebogo0315/Team-Unvoiced/README.md

-# Team-Unvoiced
+Team -Unvoiced
-# The project won 1st Place in Wecncode AI Hackathon SA 2025
+The project won 1st Place in Wecncode AI Hackathon SA 2025

 this is a folder which contains project files by team Unvoiced